kishorenekkalapudi/egghead-oauth-demo/outline.md

 ```

 ## 9. OAuth 2 vs Open ID, Authorization vs Authentication
+    - What is the primary goal of this lesson?
+        - would it make sense to have this type of 'authorization vs authentication' as well as a separate lesson implementing authentication with Open Id

 1. OAuth is for authorization
 1. The steps we took to get the access token is Oauth